GrantS2S/website/content/help/solutions/invalid-product.md

 ##### How to resolve an Invalid product

-1. Delete the product from Shopify
+- Delete the product from Shopify
-2. If your workflow is to first create the product on Shopify then create the product again (If S2S creates the product's for you then skip this step)
+- If your workflow is to first create the product on Shopify then create the product again (If S2S creates the product's for you then skip this step)
-3. Open S2S console and click on the three dots of the queue error > view product
+- Open the S2S console and click on the three dots of the queue error > *View Product*
-4. Open the "CHANNELS" tab of the product
+- Open the *Channels* tab of the product
-5. Click the "REMOVE ALL" button on the channel affected and confirm on the pop up
+- Click the *Remove All* button on the channel affected and confirm on the popup
-6. Open the GENERAL tab and click SAVE
+- Open the *General* tab and click save
-7. Open the "VARIANTS" tab and click save on each variant
+- Open the *Variants* tab and click save on each variant
-8. Return to the QUEUE and click on the three dots of the queue error > SKIP
+- Return to the queue and click on the three dots of the queue error > *Skip*

-The product should now be in the queue to be created/updated, this will however be added to the bottom of the queue, wait until the queue has completed all items and you can then check if the product has been updated on the website.
+The product will be added to the back of the queue to be created/updated.

 Note: If there were already updates in the queue for that product they may fail and you should skip those product updates until the new "Add" queue item is issued for the product.